 About an hours’ drive from Lençois along terracotta-colored dirt roads through coffee plantations and herds of cows, is the Fazenda Pratinha ecotourism park offering a wide range of activities.

-In order to manage your expectations though, I want you to know that Fazenda Pratinha is very touristic and commercialized so if you’re looking for something more wild and authentic, this place is not the right choice.
-While swimming in the clear blue waters and being surrounded by fish was a memorable experience, it can quickly turn into an expensive escapade since on top of the entrance fee of 40 Reais (9 euros), you’re asked to pay extra for each additional activity.
-If you’re short on time (or money), I suggest you give this place a lower priority on your agenda.
+While swimming in the clear blue waters and being surrounded by fish was a lovely experience, it can quickly turn into an expensive escapade since on top of the entrance fee of 40 Reais (9 euros), you’re asked to pay extra for each additional activity.
+If you’re short on time or traveling on a budget, I suggest you give this place a lower priority on your itinerary.

 Pai Inacio Mountain (Morro do Pai Inacio)